Creating a Website

 quarto render

-This may create a docs/ folder and a _freeze/ folder depending on whether you have code chunks in index.qmd (or anything else requiring computing power). docs/ will show up in your file explorer but not the “Git” pane of RStudio because of your edits during step 1. _freeze/ should show up in both locations.
+This may create a docs/ folder and a _freeze/ folder depending on whether you have code chunks in index.qmd (or anything else requiring computation). docs/ will show up in your file explorer but not the area reflecting Git because of how you expanded the .gitignore earlier. _freeze/, on the other hand, should show up in both locations if it is created during rendering.

 Activity - Try it Out